olliahonen/should-i-use-semicolons-ts/README.md

 I don't have a universal answer to the question.
 You need to understand the pros and cons (hopefully this repo helps), and then decide for yourself.

+If you found this repository useful, please consider sharing it e.g. [by retweeting this](https://twitter.com/olliahonen/status/978237602565427200).

 ## Running the examples

 * Install Node.js